Free Influencer Contract Template — EU & UK Compliant (2026)

 Can I download the influencer contract template as a PDF?

 Yes.
 The Print button opens a clean print view that your browser saves directly as a PDF (Cmd/Ctrl+P → Save as PDF).
-The free influencer contract PDF you download contains the 11 mandatory clauses of Loi 2023-451 + the country-specific ad-disclosure wording.
+The free influencer contract PDF you download contains the mandatory terms of Article 8 of Loi 2023-451 + the country-specific ad-disclosure wording.
 No signup, no watermark, ready to send to a lawyer for final review.

 What is the difference between an influencer agreement and a brand partnership contract?